You're taking only INITIAL popularity and LASTING popularity issues. And no, popularity=/=impact and popularity=/=influence.

-"Hallowed" was not released as a single.
+(EDIT) The studio version of "Hallowed" was not released as a single in 1982.
 That is why I say that it was popular as a part of TNOTB.
 But I can say the same thing about "Invaders" and "Gangland".
 All three are kick@ss "metal" songs, but it was "Run to the Hills" that hit number 7 on the UK singles chart, not "Hallowed".

 Now I have seen Maiden in concert a few times.
 Every time folks in the crowd were calling for "Hallowed" and they always played it somewhere in their set.
 But they also played "Run" and "Number" as well.